privefl/bigsnpr/README.md

 ## Bug report

 Please open an issue if you find a bug.
-If you want help using **bigstatsr**, please post on Stack Overflow with the tag *bigstatsr*.
+If you want help using {bigstatsr}, please post on Stack Overflow with the tag *bigstatsr*.
 [How to make a great R reproducible example?](https://stackoverflow.com/q/5963269/6103040)